Skip to menu Skip to content Skip to footer

 Locate UQ researchers who have published with a particular publisher by doing an Advanced search in UQ eSpace:

-5. Click through to a record, the UQ authors or editors will be in green text.
+5. Click through to a record, and the UQ authors or editors will be in green text.